engr101staff/engr101matlab/_sources/functions_and_data/ex/vectorization.in.rst

-Now that we've created the :code:`ESP()` function, let's see how we can use it.
+Now that we've created the :code:`esp()` function, let's see how we can use it.
 If you want to follow along with the video, you can download :code:`site_samples.csv` from the top of the chapter.

 .. youtube:: HEBnzRdsQbg
     :divid: ch03_03_vid_data_files